Skip to main content

 Winter color palettes can be challenging to create when you’re trying to avoid traditional Christmas decor.
 One scheme that seemingly can’t go wrong is stunning blue and white.
 Rich navy tones, bright electric blues, pastel blue, white, and cream shades can all blend harmoniously in your space, creating a cool winter color palette.

-Silver, gray, gold, and bronze are also fantastic choices for homeowners looking to decorate for the winter months, even when they don’t celebrate Christmas.
+Silver, gray, gold, and bronze are also fantastic choices for those looking to decorate for the winter months.
 These colors can come through in decorative table trays, wreaths, and winter figurines, making it an elegant choice fit for minimal aesthetics.

 White background with Christmas garland and winter decor